 Healthcare spending has always been a touchy subject—and that might be truer now than ever before.
 Despite the fact that the United States spends more money on health care than any other country, that massive expenditure hasn’t necessarily translated into better health outcomes.
 Clearly, something needs to change, which is why many healthcare providers—including physical therapists—are fundamentally shifting the way health care is managed.
-Specifically, they are starting to explore care delivery models that allow them to affect entire populations of patients, thus preventing widespread health issues.
-And that’s great news, because as physical therapist Mike Eisenhart said during his population health session at last year’s PPS conference, “If [PTs] don’t claim to be part of the solution, then that makes us part of the problem.”
+In fact, CMS has started to require and reward practices that spend time addressing population health and social determinants of health.

-As it turns out, PTs are ideal champions for this movement.
-A 2013 study published in the Journal of the American Medical Association found that the top five conditions that contribute to US healthcare spending are:
+As it turns out, PTs are ideal champions for population health.
+A 2020 study published in the Journal of the American Medical Association found that the top five conditions that contribute to US healthcare spending on public health are:

 Identify your target audience.